 This recipe is quick and easy, requiring just a sheet pan and a high-powered blender or food processor.
 Here’s how it’s done:

 Step 1: Season Cauliflower.
-Preheat your oven to 450F.
-Line a sheet pan with parchment or Silpat to make for quick cleanup.
-Dump your cauliflower florets onto the pan, drizzle with a few glugs of olive oil, and season with some Johnny's Garlic Seasoning and Spread.
+Place cauliflower florets onto the pan, drizzle with a little olive oil, and season with the garlic mixture.
 Get in there with your hands and toss everything together.

 Step 2: Spread the cauliflower out in a single layer on your baking sheet.
 Do your best not to overcrowd the pan, as it will cause the cauliflower to steam more than roast.
 We want all that good charred, caramelized goodness!